 If you’re looking for a little workout before your Sausalito picnic, biking the Golden Gate Bridge is a great choice.
 Biking the bridge is an iconic activity for both locals and tourists alike.

 We offer quality San Francisco e-bike rentals for those who want to pave their way.
-Our Bike the Bridge Tour is perfect for those who wish to have the best of both worlds by biking the bridge and heading to Muir Woods via minibus.

 Visiting Sausalito by Foot